 David Smith, the course leader, has been running his own brewing consultancy since 1988.
-A lifetime member of The Institute of Brewing & Distilling, David has helped to establish over 170 breweries, both in the UK and abroad.
-He is assisted by Rob Smith, who joined the company in 2015 from the Meantime Brewing Company in Greenwich, London.
+A lifetime member and Fellow of the Institute of Brewing & Distilling, David has helped to establish over 170 breweries, both in the UK and abroad.
+He is assisted by Rob Smith, who joined the Brewing Services Ltd in 2015 from the Meantime Brewing Company in Greenwich, London.
 Rob holds a Diploma in Brewing from the Institute of Brewing & Distilling and has experience in both production and quality control of cask, bottle and keg products.

-- Lectures and excursions.
-The opportunity to participate in a complete brew.
+- Lectures, workshops and excursions.
+The opportunity to participate in a complete brew at York Brewery.

 - Opportunities to discuss brewing with experts in the field.

-- Transport to York, drinks, other than tea or coffee.
+- Drinks other than water, tea or coffee.

 Course Fee: £875.00 plus VAT.